Sprinter1999/AVP-SLAM-PLUS/README.md

 ## 3. RUN Example

 **Keep in mind, when you need launch one node, please source the bash file firstly.**

+Plus, in this implementation, `mapping` and `localization` are different periods.
+First you should construct a global map using instructions in `Mapping` period, then just close the `mapping` process and proceed your `localization` period based on the map constructed in `Mapping` period.
 ### 3.1  **RGB Mode**

 #### **save map**